DevikaReddyKundavaram/Animal_classification/README.md

 ## 🧠 Model Architecture

-The model is built using:

-- ✅ Convolutional layers with ReLU
+- ✅ **Transfer Learning** using `MobileNetV2` (pre-trained on ImageNet)
-- ✅ MaxPooling layers
+- ✅ TensorFlow / Keras API for easy integration
-- ✅ Dense layers with Dropout
+- ✅ Global Average Pooling + Dense layer for classification
-- ✅ Softmax activation for multiclass output
+- ✅ Softmax activation for multi-class output (15 classes)

-You can replace the base model with transfer learning (e.g., ResNet, VGG) for better accuracy.
+- ✅ Data augmentation with `ImageDataGenerator`

 ---
+🧪 Results
+✅ Fast training with transfer learning

+✅ Lightweight model, suitable for mobile/edge deployment

+🔍 Confusion matrix, accuracy graph, and sample predictions included in results/

+🎯 Test Accuracy: ~ZZ% (update after training)

+🔧 Tech Stack
+🧠 TensorFlow / Keras

+📊 NumPy, Matplotlib

+🗂️ ImageDataGenerator for loading + augmentation

+💾 MobileNetV2 from TensorFlow Hub or Keras Applications

+📈 Future Improvements
+ Fine-tune top MobileNet layers for better accuracy

+ Convert model to TFLite for mobile deployment

+ Build a simple web UI with Flask or Streamlit

+ Add support for batch inference

+🙋‍♀️ About Me
+I’m Devika, an aspiring AI/ML Engineer passionate about real-world applications of deep learning.
+This project is part of my journey into transfer learning and computer vision.

 ## 🚀 How to Run